setupwitch/Pizza-Tower-EXtracted/README.md

   2. close GameMaker LTS
   3. go to `C:\ProgramData\GameMakerStudio2-LTS\Cache\runtimes` and extract the runtime. (the extracted location must match this file path: `C:\ProgramData\GameMakerStudio2-LTS\Cache\runtimes\runtime-2022.0.1.30\receipt.json`)
      `NOTE: ProgramData is a hidden folder! make sure to enable hidden files inside windows explorer!`

+  4. Since a new runtime was downloaded, make sure to go into the `runtime.json` file in `C:\ProgramData\GameMakerStudio2-LTS` it should look something like this:
+    ```json
+    {
+      "active": "2022.0.3.99",
+      "2022.0.3.99": "C:\\ProgramData/GameMakerStudio2-LTS/Cache/runtimes\\runtime-2022.0.3.99&https://gms.yoyogames.com/Zeus-Runtime-LTS.rss"
+    }
+    ```
+    you want to make sure to change it to something like:
+    ```json
+    {
+      "active": "2022.0.1.30",
+      "2022.0.1.30": "C:\\ProgramData/GameMakerStudio2-LTS/Cache/runtimes\\runtime-2022.0.1.30&https://gms.yoyogames.com/Zeus-Runtime-LTS.rss",
+      "2022.0.3.99": "C:\\ProgramData/GameMakerStudio2-LTS/Cache/runtimes\\runtime-2022.0.3.99&https://gms.yoyogames.com/Zeus-Runtime-LTS.rss",
+    }
+    ```
+    Doing this *SHOULD* fix the issue of the runtime not installing, for me I have had trial and error with it, sometimes I need to re-do the process over again after it doesnt work after one try.

   </details>

 </details>